Moving From San Diego to North Carolina

 Think about all of the stuff you will need to bring and what you can wait to buy until you arrive.
 Consider the weight, especially for heavier items, like furniture.
 You may need to do some research to find how much you can expect to pay for the move.

-But you should figure out how much you can afford to pay.
+You should figure out how much you can afford to pay.
 Then, you can determine how much you’ll have to move yourself and what you can get help with.
 The more money you can spend on movers, the less you’ll have to worry about doing.

 Get a Moving Quote